apache/nuttx/README.txt

 ^^^^^^

   The NuttX build relies on some shell scripts.
-Some are inline in the Makefiles and many are exectuble scripts in the tools/. directory.
+Some are inline in the Makefiles and many are executable scripts in the tools/. directory.
 The scripts were all developed using bash and many contain bash shell dependencies.